Five acts, 2,283 lines, approx. 16,000 words

 My favourite play.
 I'm not exactly sure why.
 It doesn't present many of the elements generally admired in drama.
 No great tragedy.
 Not much scintillating wit.
 Little realism.
-A fantastic plot and several fantasy characters, which would usually turn me off.
+A fantastic plot and several fantasy characters, which would normally turn me off.

 Not to mention an unbelievable love-at-first-sight romance and a wizard who makes everything right in the end.